Apricot / Apricot Kernel

 Apricots traveled from China through Armenia to Europe and were then brought to the United States.
 California is the largest producer of apricots in the United States.
 The ancient Greeks called apricots, “Golden Eggs of the Sun.”

 The Chinese associate apricots with education and medicine.
-They can also be a symbol for a beautiful women, good fortune and spring.
+They can also be a symbol for a beautiful woman, good fortune, and spring.

 Peach or Plum?